Macuyiko/blog/content/2017/2017_08_cleaning_gmail.md

 ![](/images/2017/gmail1.png)

 A few hours later, the database is filled up and ready for use.
-A simple SQL statement can immediately provided a grouped overview of e-mails per sender:
+A simple SQL statement can immediately provide a grouped overview of e-mails per sender:

     SELECT header_from, count(*) AS "amount" FROM "email" WHERE "trashed" = 0